-Other places you can visit for summer in Ecuador is Puerto Cayo, Mompiche, Muisine General Villamil, and Playa Los Frailes.
+You can visit Puerto Cayo, Mompiche, General Villamil, and Playa Los Frailes for summer in Ecuador.

 Peru has it all.
 The beauty of the Andes, great glacier lakes, bustling cities, old towns, and the cost.
-When I visited this country, I could literally come from a winter-like chill on the bones to it’s a hot day perfect for surfing on the same day.
+When I visited this country, I could literally go from freezing weather to a hot and perfect day for surfing on the same day.
 I flew from Cusco to Lima and experienced just that.

 If you prefer to be on your own and away from the crowd, head to Cabo Blanco, Los Organos, Huanchaco, and Las Pocitas.
 Where you can either go surfing or read a book at peace, these are the areas that are popular with the locals too.

 Itinerary #2: Winter or Climbing Trip (Chile and Argentina)